psspowers/BlossomV2.0/TECHNICAL_MANUAL.md

 const emotionalFactor = calculateAverage(moodScores);
 ```

-**Key Design Choice**: Emotional well-being has equal weight to lifestyle factors, and nearly equal to symptoms.
-This validates the mental health burden of PCOS.
+**Key Design Choice (The Unseen Weight):** Emotional well-being has equal weight to lifestyle factors, and nearly equal to symptoms.
+This validates the mental health burden of PCOS - your mood matters as much as your metformin.

 #### Edge Cases